tanruiquan/Selene/tasks/movie_review_sentiment_classification.md

 Finally, in the `__init__()` method, define the log softmax layer, which is applied to the output for obtaining log probabilities.

 **Step 7: Define the Forward Pass**
 In the `forward()` method, add `X` as an input parameter.
 Then, specifies how input `X` passes through the layers to produce output log probabilities.
+Note that the model should accept input of shape (64, 100) and return output shape of (64, 2).